mattbarnes13/mcft_py/README.md

 # mcft_py
-A Modified Compression Field Theory Python toolbox
+A Python Toolbox for Modified Compression Field Theory